 H.G.
 Wells

-I rather like the way Wells put it.
-Bright stars and interruptions, a hybrid life, torn in opposite directions.
+I rather like the way Wells put it: “Bright stars and interruptions,” he said, “a hybrid life torn in opposite directions.”

-📷 Image credits: woman standing with bible; woman reading bible
+📷 Image credits: Woman standing with bible | Woman reading bible.

-2 responses to “Summer Heat and Visitors”
+2 replies on “Summer Heat and Visitors”

 I’m right there with you, my friend–no more marathon deep-cleaning sessions!
 When we have guests, I like to start a week ahead and accomplish a bit each day.
 That way I don’t get so bored and disgruntled, AND I’m not exhausted when the guests arrive.
 I’m looking forward to learning more about Christ-Centered Slow Living, Sheila!